johannesippen/johannesippen.com/talks.md

   </div>
 	<div class="inner hireme">
 		<h2>Get me as a Speaker!</h2>
 		Want me to speak at your conference or event?
-Drop me a mail: <a href="mailto:ich@johannesippen.com">ich@johannesippen.com</a>
+Write me: <a href="mailto:ich@johannesippen.com">ich@johannesippen.com</a>
 	</div>
 </section>